chrislauyc/game1/README.md

-# Chutes and Ladders game
+# game1

 Theme of the game:

-chutes and ladders!!!
+shoots and ladders!!!

 How the game works: